 Day 3: Taking a packed picnic lunch you're prepared for the day beginning with a beach drive to the world's largest sand hill, Mount Tempest.
 Enjoy the views from Moreton's spectacular range of sand hills before making your way to the eelgrass fields of the southern wetlands by 4WD.
 Here you can see all the wading birds as they migrate as well as the protected bird rookeries.
 Your eco guide is also on hand to explain the significance of the ancient Aboriginal midden sites and campfire areas.
 This is also the ideal time to try out some traditional island tucker including fresh sea clams.

-Departs: 7.00am Monday & Friday from Bus Stop 125, Roma Street (out front of Brisbane Transit Centre, opposite Qld Police station)
+Departs: 7.00am Monday and Friday from Bus Stop 125, Roma Street (out front of Brisbane Transit Centre, opposite QLD Police station)

-Children: Aged 4-14 are charged at the child rate
+Children: 3 years and under are not catered for on this tour.
+Children 4-14 are charged at the child rate

 Excludes: National Park fee per person per day payable on departure